CyberMiles/smart_contracts/AutoSaleCode/README.md

         	port: 8545,
         	network_id: "*",
         	from: "0xFROM_ADDRESS",
-        	gas: 4000000,
+        	gas: -,
-        	gasPrice: 20000000000
+        	gasPrice: -
         }
       }
     };

-Make sure you replace "0xFROM_ADDRESS" with an actual address you created on the Travis Testnet.
+Make sure you replace "0xFROM_ADDRESS" with an actual address you created on the Travis Testnet and fill in the desired gas and gasPrice.

 Go back to your terminal window and enter